 The Iguacu Falls are the biggest waterfalls in the world and when Elanor Roosevelt visited she is quoted as saying "Oh poor Niagara" :)

-Of course we were happy to hear that the park was full of wildlife and we were able to spot a few.
 Our favorite though were these little furry guys called coati's that look like half raccoon/half anteater.
 They just wander around and look for food from tourists but they tell you not to feed them because they can get aggressive.
 So of course Ryan tried to pet one that came up to us...I wanted to also but I wasn't about to get rabies in Brazil!
-They said there were also jaguars and pumas in the park but we didn't see any :(
+They said there were also jaguars and pumas in the park but we didn't see any :( There were a lot of people there which made picture taking hard but the falls were quite the sight!
+It's crazy that that much water flows all the time and has since God placed it there.

 We had lunch (including Abakashi) overlooking the water then headed back to the hotel where not surprisingly it took them 10 minutes to find our room key because they most likely gave our room to someone else.
 It was awful, our room was down a flight of stairs with no elevator and basically in a driveway.
 It was in no way a "suite" but very basic and oh so noisy.
 Nothing like waking up to your upstairs neighbor urinating as if they were standing right next to you... :(

 We took a nap then found an outdoor bar that was open for dinner.
 I had a super yummy virgin strawberry daiquiri to go with our plethora of food.
 We found a little cachorro on the way back and he followed us.
-He was so cute and playful and even let me pet him and yes, I did pet the stray dogs who would let me, they need love too!

 We went to bed for a few more quick hours of sleep and looked forward to getting out of there and on to Rio!